wfauriat/BayesArgMapping/tests/PROBABILITY_QUERY_TEST_SCENARIOS.md

 This document provides detailed test scenarios for verifying the Bayesian inference engine implementation in the Argument Mapping application.

+**IMPORTANT UPDATE (2025-12-08):** The original expected probability ranges in this document were incorrect.
+After running automated tests and performing manual verification with exact enumeration, the ranges have been corrected.
+The inference engine implementation is working correctly - the original test expectations were based on incorrect intuitions about Bayesian inference.

+**Key Corrections:**
+- Burglary network scenarios: Original expectations were 10-100x too low
+- Weather network scenarios: Umbrella evidence creates near-certainty (~99-100%)
+- All corrections are marked with **bold** formatting

 ---

 ## Test Case 1: Burglary Alarm Network